Dr. Deb Potter – an advocate for a zero-injury workplace

 THIS IS NOT A COOKIE-CUTTER APPROACH

-Dr. Deb uses the Criteria for Safety Excellence” that she developed along with Carl Potter, CSP to assess your safety culture.
-The Criteria is based on five areas that have been proven to be the foundation of injury-free workplaces: management commitment, employee involvement, worksite analysis, hazard prevention and control, and health and safety training.
+Dr. Deb uses the Criteria for Safety Excellence, which she developed along with Carl Potter, CSP, to assess your safety culture.
+The Criteria are based on five areas that have been proven to be the foundation of injury-free workplaces: management commitment, employee involvement, worksite analysis, hazard prevention and control, and health and safety training.

-Dr. Deb uses a qualitative approach to help you develop a deep understanding of where your safety management process is working and where it needs improvement.
+Dr. Deb uses a qualitative approach to help you understand where your safety management process is working and where it needs improvement.

 RESPONSIBLE SAFETY MANAGEMENT BY DESIGN

-Dr. Deb works with your organization to identify and develop initiatives that will move your safety management process to a zero-injury workplace.
+Dr. Deb works with your organization to identify and develop initiatives to move your safety management process to a zero-injury workplace.

 Books by Deborah Potter, CMC, Ph.D.